Faster cost cuts boost Orange

 Within these financial constraints, Orange also reaffirmed that it was pursuing a policy of selective acquisitions, concentrating on markets where it is present.

-CFO Fernandez downplayed any immediate ownership change for the United Kingdom's largest mobile phone company EE, which it runs jointly with Deutsche Telekom.
+CFO Fernandez downplayed any immediate ownership change for the United Kingdom's largest mobile phone company EE, which it runs jointly with Deutsche Telekom (DTEGn.DE).

 There has been recurring speculation that Orange and Deutsche might seek to list shares in the business.
 Fernandez said "the best option" for Orange and Deutsche was to maintain the current capital structure, but all options remained open.